eficode-academy/docker-katas/labs/5-attaching-and-executing.md

 Try to attach to the container.
 Exit it, and browse the webpage again to acknowledge it is gone.

-Start the container once again, and execute a bash inside the container:
+Step into the container by executing a bash inside the container:

 ```bash
 docker container exec -it CONTAINER bash